utkaln/machine-learning/LLMs.md

 ## Prompt Engineering
-- Prompot Engineering is a model where the Model predicts text based on the In-context learning (ICL)
+- Prompt Engineering is a model where the Model predicts text based on the In-context learning (ICL)
 - Prompt Engineering has Four important parts
     - **Prompt** : The ask.
 Example: Classify this review
     - **In-context Learning (ICL)** : Provide some context or example
-        - Zero shot Inference: No example given.
+        - **Zero shot Inference**: No example given.
 Large models perform well with this
-        - One shot Inference: One example is provided along with the prompt
+        - **One shot Inference**: One example is provided along with the prompt
-        - Few shot Inference: Multiple example with different output classes
+        - **Few shot Inference**: Multiple example with different output classes
     - **Inference** : Model Processing
     - **Completion**: Output that comprises of the original input and the predicted output
 - If more examples are not helping, instead of adding more examples, consider finetuning the model